ildar-shaimordanov/my-scripts/doc/when.md

 batch scenarios.
 For the details of the syntax read the help page by the `IF /?` command.

-The second form came from the Bash's `test` builtin command that extends capabilities of the standard operator in batches.
+The second form came from the Bash's `when` builtin command that extends capabilities of the standard operator in batches.
 In other words, there are **steroids**.